SarinhaCortez/philosophy_book_reccomender/docs/README.md

 ### Stage 2: Semantic enrichment

+Goal:

+- replace lexical matching for the definite semantic pipeline

+I chose to use LLM-based structured book profiling, LLM-based structured user preference profiling and embeddings for retrieval.
+This helps capturing nuance, since philosophy requests are often nuanced and not well captured by keywords alone, metadata is sparse and benefits from normalization, and semantic retrieval is a good fit for cold-start.

 The current recommender uses a semantic pipeline in which:

 - books are enriched into structured profiles,